kgilbert-cmu/DataCriming/README.md

 validation was based on the proportion of 24 missing values.
 With four folds, every fold would make 13 predictions using 42 observations, which is a similar ratio to making 24 predictions using 55 observations.
-In conclusion, we are quite pleased to predict that crime in the city of Pittsburgh is most often “low” crime.
+In conclusion, we are quite pleased to predict that crime in the city of Pittsburgh is most often "low" crime.